chalkedgoose/chalkedgoose/README.md

 return config
 ```

-Some settings from [neovim](https://neovim.io/) base.lua file for neovim.
-I won't share exact plugins or my dotfiles
+Here are some settings from my [Neovim](https://neovim.io/) base.lua file.
+I prefer not to share my exact plugins or dotfiles,
-but here are some settings I like.
+but these are some settings that I particularly enjoy.
 ```lua
 -- Clear any existing autocmds in the 'ClearAutocmds' augroup -- This is a good practice to avoid multiple autocmds being defined accidentally